ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 resembling the media sent.
 This is analogous to the `multipart/alternative` [@?RFC2046] media type.

-Likewise it is often desirable to send more than one media type intended to be rendered together as in (for example a rich text document with embedded images), which can be represented using a `MultiPart` NestablePart with `processAll` semantics.
+Likewise, it is often desirable to send more than one media type intended to be rendered together as in (for example a rich text document with embedded images), which can be represented using a `MultiPart` NestablePart with `processAll` semantics.
 This is analogous to the `multipart/mixed` [@?RFC2046] media type.

 Note that there is a minor semantic difference between multipart/alternative and `MultiPart` with `chooseOne` semantics.
 In multipart/alternative, the parts are presented in preference order by the sender.
 With `MultiPart` the receiver chooses its "best" format to render according to its own preferences.